lpierrot/Card/README.md

 # Card
-Creating a card and styling them.
+Creating a cards and styling them.